nhoudelot/demosdebs/dos/demos/2000/presidenttipelia-by-humppamachines-revengeoftheperse/debian/presidenttipelia-by-humppamachines-revengeoftheperse.6.md

 # DESCRIPTION
-presidenttipeliä is a demonstration released by Humppamachines & Revenge the Perse in 2000. presidenttipelia-by-humppamachines-revengeoftheperse is the launcher that use Dosbox to run it. demo ranked 9th at Elevator 2000
+presidenttipeliä is a demonstration released by Humppamachines & Revenge the Perse in 2000. presidenttipelia-by-humppamachines-revengeoftheperse is the launcher that use Dosbox-x to run it. demo ranked 9th at Elevator 2000

 # OPTIONS
 \--fullscreen
-:   Start game in fullscreen (Ctrl-F9 to exit)
+:   Start game in fullscreen

 \--debug
-:   start dosbox environnement without running the demo
+:   start dosbox-x environnement without running the demo

 \--version
 :   Display version and author information